Singular Riemannian foliations and $\mathcal{I}$-Poisson manifolds: Singular Riemannian foliations and their Morita equivalence

-\begin{rem} This notion of Morita equivalence can be defined for geometric SRFs as well as for module ones.
+\begin{Remark} This notion of Morita equivalence can be defined for geometric SRFs as well as for module ones.
 Consequently, if two module SRFs are Morita equivalent then they are also Morita equivalent as geometric SRFs.
-Moreover, if we forget about Riemannian metrics, we obtain Hausdorff Morita equivalent foliated manifolds. \end{rem}
+Moreover, if we forget about Riemannian metrics, we obtain Hausdorff Morita equivalent foliated manifolds. \end{Remark}

-2mm While for Hausdorff Morita equivalence of SFs transitivity of the equivalence relation is relatively easy to show, this is more involved in case of the additional Riemannian structure due to the presence of the metric.
+While for Hausdorff Morita equivalence of SFs transitivity of the equivalence relation is relatively easy to show, this is more involved in case of the additional Riemannian structure due to the presence of the metric.